-In addition to the PIPs, plans are required to participate in one CMS-led quality improvement program (QIP), which focuses on reducing hospital readmissions.
-CMS and DHCS reviewed the current QIP annual submissions in March 2017, and the final reviews will be conducted in early 2018.
+In addition to the PIPs, MMPs are required to participate in one CMS-led quality improvement program (QIP), which focuses on reducing hospital readmissions.
+CMS and DHCS reviewed the current QIP annual submissions in March 2017, and the final reviews were concluded in April 2018.

-Each Cal MediConnect health plan was also required to undertake one CMS-required chronic care improvement project (CCIP), which is focused on reducing the incidence and severity of cardiovascular disease.
-Since the last report, CMS has ceased requiring plans to report on CCIPs.
+Each MMP was also required to undertake one CMS-required chronic care improvement project (CCIP), which is focused on reducing the incidence and severity of cardiovascular disease.
+Since the last report, CMS has ceased requiring MMPs to report on CCIPs.

-DHCS and CMS are also working with the plans on a new quality improvement strategy to improve health outcomes and lower costs for nursing facility residents in Los Angeles and Orange Counties by providing preventative care and treatment, and improving quality of overall care to decrease the need for emergency department visits.
-Through this initiative, Medicare-Medicaid plans must develop and implement interventions to reduce avoidable hospitalizations and other adverse events for nursing facility residents.
+DHCS and CMS are also working with the MMPs on a new quality improvement strategy to improve health outcomes and lower costs for NF residents in Los Angeles and Orange counties by providing preventative care and treatment, and improving quality of overall care to decrease the need for emergency department visits.
+Through this initiative, MMPs must develop and implement interventions to reduce avoidable hospitalizations and other adverse events for NF residents.
 The plans are in the planning phase and were scheduled to begin implementation of their reviewed and updated plans in April 2017, and were required to provide their first quarterly report by the end of July 2017.
-The first quarterly report was submitted and adjustments to modify interventions were suggested to each plan to improve results based the interventions.
+The first quarterly report was submitted and adjustments to modify interventions were suggested to each plan to improve results based on the interventions.